-Whitehead Environmental Solutions (Whitehead E. S. or WES) is a Plano-based environmental consulting firm serving the Dallas and Fort Worth areas.
-WES specializes in environmental due diligence services for Texas properties, including Phase I Environmental Site Assessments (ESAs), Phase II Investigations, remediation, and regulatory closure primarily through Texas Commission on Environmental Quality (TCEQ) remediation programs.
+Whitehead Environmental Solutions (Whitehead E. S.) is a Plano-based environmental consulting firm serving the Dallas and Fort Worth areas.
+Whitehead E. S. specializes in environmental due diligence services for Texas properties, including Phase I Environmental Site Assessments (ESAs), Phase II Investigations, remediation, and regulatory closure primarily through Texas Commission on Environmental Quality (TCEQ) remediation programs.

 We have worked on numerous property deals, especially urban areas and contaminated properties such as service stations, dry cleaners, auto repair, and industrial facilities.
 Many of these properties were cleaned up, closed through TCEQ, and re-developed.
-WES can expertly navigate you through key TCEQ programs like Voluntary Cleanup Program (VCP), Innocent Owner/Operator Program (IOP), Corrective Action Program, and Municipal Setting Designation (MSD).
+Whitehead E. S. can expertly navigate you through key TCEQ programs like Voluntary Cleanup Program (VCP), Innocent Owner/Operator Program (IOP), Corrective Action Program, and Municipal Setting Designation (MSD).

-WES is experienced in assessment of properties, collection/evaluation of sample data, finding regulatory solutions, and working with TCEQ staff and managers to complete the closure process.
-The founder of WES, Michael Whitehead, has worked to successfully close over 125 remediation program cases.
+Whitehead E. S. is experienced in assessment of properties, collection/evaluation of sample data, finding regulatory solutions, and working with TCEQ staff and managers to complete the closure process.
+The founder of Whitehead E. S., Michael Whitehead, has worked to successfully close over 125 remediation program cases.

 If you are looking for a consultant that turns projects quickly, knows how to assess data, determines key issues, finds cost-effective solutions, and effectively works with TCEQ, please contact us.
 Let us be “Your Solution to Pollution.”

 Michael has a master’s degree in soil science from the University of Florida and more than 25 years of professional experience working as an environmental consultant in Boston and Dallas.
 He has worked in various roles as a consultant and business owner.